15 Best Iranian Movies to Learn Persian

-Besides, for English speakers, Persian is a complex language.
+As with studying a foreign language, comprehension takes time.
+Besides, Persian is a complex language for English speakers.
 But there are ways to make it simple.

 And what is a better method than enjoying films in the original language as intended?